Take Screenshot

 Select an element on the page to capture.

-For example, I want to capture this element on the page:
+For example, you want to capture this element on the page:

-First, I need to identify the CSS selector of that element, then paste it into the input field as follows:
+First, you need to identify the CSS selector of that element, then paste it into the input field as follows:

-After using this capture type, my image will look like this:
+After using this capture type, your image will look like this:

 Save Screenshot to Computer

-I can save the screenshot result to my computer.
+You can save the screenshot result to your computer.

 File Save Location

-By default, the screenshot will be saved to an OmniLogin folder in my Downloads directory if I leave the save location blank.
+By default, the screenshot is saved to an OmniLogin folder in the Downloads directory if the save location is left blank.

 File Type